nyxragon/secretsnitch/readme.md

 - **Community-driven**: sourced from Google searches, ChatGPT, and open-source lists like GitGuardian.

 - **Easy contribution**: Find a missing secret or blacklist regular expression?
-Simply make a pull request by following the [contributing.md] guide!
+Simply make a pull request by following the [contribution guide](contributing.md)!

 ## Usage